 - Healthcare decisions for children and young people

 - Health care liability, negligence and patient safety

-- End of life, right to health care
+- End of life care and the right to dignity in death

 Written Assignment: Written assessment

 Online 2 hour(s) per Week for Full Term